dekuNukem/STM32_tutorials/000_intro_blinkLED/README.md

 As a result, GPIO pins on STM32 are named like `PXY`, which stand for 'Port X pin Y'.
 Due to size limits not all chips will have all the ports, and not every port will have all its 16 pins.
 In this case, most of the pins are from port A(PA0 to PA14).
 Port B only has 1 pin(PB1), and Port F has 2(PF0 and PF1).

-There are also some non-GPIO pins common to all STM32 that are worth mentioning:
+There are also some non-GPIO pins common to all STM32 chips that are worth mentioning:

 | Pin name | Function                                             |
 |----------|------------------------------------------------------|